bill-spec/City-Classification-Project/README.md

 This file contains the functions that classify the locations using a random forest.
 The requirements of the dataframe to be passed through are given in the file.

-## AnimationFunction.R
+### AnimationFunction.R

 This file is for animating maps using the gganimate package.
 They can take a while to load.
 They also do not do much gganimate is already very intuitive.
+This also uses my own google API key... it is from a spam email so no worries (I think).

 ### Driver File.Rmd